We may receive compensation when you click on links to products from our partners.

 Next, you’ll have to take a look at what your industry’s currently offering.
 Sites like Glassdoor and Payscale provide useful indications of what the market rate is for your role, and how this is likely to increase, meaning you’ll go into your review armed with evidence of what you should receive.

-Note: if you’re lucky enough to work for a company that’s paying above the grade, this evidence mightn’t work in your favour.
-In that
+If you’re lucky enough to work for a company that’s paying above the grade, this evidence might not work in your favor.

 2. Be straightforward with your manager